red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 - `admin.py`
 - `tests.py`

-<span style="color: #F28B82"> The logic should go in todos/views.py.
-This is where you write the functions or classes that handle: displaying the list of TODOs, creating new TODOs, editing existing TODOs, deleting TODOs, marking TODOs as resolved...</span>
+> **Note:** The logic should go in todos/views.py.
+This is where you write the functions or classes that handle: displaying the list of TODOs, creating new TODOs, editing existing TODOs, deleting TODOs, marking TODOs as resolved...

 ## Question 5.
 Templates